TechnicalPursuit/TIBET/doc/markdown/tibet-rollup.1.md

 You can minify output via the `--minify` flag, and turn off headers via `--no-headers` should you choose.
-Normally these flags are managed by one or more `makefile.js` targets used to build library or app-level bundles.
+Normally these flags are managed by one or more `tibet make` targets used to build library or app-level bundles.

 Note that in its current form TIBET does not play well with minifiers which rename functions.
 TIBET makes extensive use of dynamic method invocations which